 Below are my favorite at-home treatments / home remedies to help your dog get well again and recover from diarrhea fast:

-7 Dog Diarrhea Home Remedies and Treatments that are Very Effective
+7 Dog Diarrhea Home Remedies and Treatments that Are Very Effective

 You can start with the following options to help your dog get over their diarrhea issues:

 1. Bland diets.
-Plain chicken, rice, pumpkin and white fish are all bland, easily digestible foods that shouldn’t cause any further harm to your dog’s gut.
+Plain chicken, rice, pumpkin and white fish are all bland, easily digestible foods for dogs that shouldn’t cause any further harm to your dog’s gut.
 Note that some articles recommend fasting.
 While fasting might give your dog’s gut a break, there is no research that suggests it is beneficial.
 You are better off feeding your dog a bland diet.

 Unsweetened canned pumpkin contains micronutrients and fiber: these ingredients will help firm up loose stools, providing relief from diarrhea in the process.